Jim Porter (giant): Early life

 Born James D. Porter on December 15, 1811 in Portsmouth, Ohio, Porter moved to Shippingport, Kentucky with his family as an infant where his father sought work at the Tarascon Mill.

 Small as a child, Porter began his career at age 14 as a jockey at the Elm Tree Garden horse track on Shippingport Island.

 Porter began his rapid and visibly noticeable growth at age 17, sometimes growing as much as one inch in a week.
 It became customary for the town locals to place bets on his growth.
 Ever the good sport, Porter allowed himself to be weighed and measured every Saturday night.
 By age 30, Porter had reached his full height and weight.

 Originally apprenticed as a cooper, Porter gave up the trade as his quickly growing limbs made him clumsy and wobbly.
 Switching to building hog heads of tobacco wasn't much easier, so Porter turned to driving a hackney full of cargo or passengers along the Portland & Louisville Turnpike.
 Witnesses say Porter's legs dangled to just a few inches off the ground looking as if there was a person on top and another person lower.
 To open the door of the coach he simply leaned over from his seat.
+According to one reminiscence of Louisville in the 1850s, "One of the things that the boys appreciated about as much as a circus was the Kentucky Giant—Jim Porter.
+Almost any day he could be seen driving on Main Street in his one-seat buggy, a big mule pulling it, and his knees higher than the dashboard.
+He always dressed in a long-tail frock coat, an old-fashioned standing collar and a high hat."

 Fame

 Capitalizing on his unusual size, traveled the East Coast performing a play based on Gulliver's Travels.
-He found the traveling life uncomfortable for a man his size and returned to Shippingport vowing never to travel again According to his niece Lily Levi, "Not a chair was tall enough, not a bed was long enough, not a table was high enough."
+He found the traveling life uncomfortable for a man his size and returned to Shippingport vowing never to travel again.
+According to his niece Lily Levi, "Not a chair was tall enough, not a bed was long enough, not a table was high enough."
 Like any celebrity, Porter had a love-hate relationship with the public attention.
 At times, he was uncomfortable with the attention, yet he often traveled around town performing small skits and appearing at local events.

-While exploring the United States with his wife, Charles Dickens sent word requesting an appearance by Porter aboard Dicken's steamship.
-Porter returned the message stating that Dickens wants to see me more than I him, then he will come to me.
+While exploring the United States with his wife, Charles Dickens sent word requesting an appearance by Porter aboard Dickens' steamship.
+Porter returned the message stating that since Dickens wanted to see him more than the other way around, then Dickens will come to him.

-Upon reading Dicken's account of Porter, P. T. Barnum offered Porter a position traveling in his famous circus.
+Upon reading Dickens' account of Porter, P. T. Barnum offered Porter a position traveling in his famous circus.
 Porter declined.